jupyter/docker-stacks/README.md

 ## Jupyter Notebook Deprecation Notice

-Following [Jupyter Notebook notice](https://github.com/jupyter/notebook#notice), we encourage users to transition to JupyterLab.
+Following [Jupyter Notebook notice](https://github.com/jupyter/notebook#notice), JupyterLab is now the default for all of the Jupyter Docker stack images.
-This can be done by passing the environment variable `JUPYTER_ENABLE_LAB=yes` at container startup, more information is available in the [documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#docker-options).
+It is still possible to switch back to Jupyter Notebook (or to launch a different startup command).

-At some point, JupyterLab will become the default for all of the Jupyter Docker stack images, however a new environment variable will be introduced to switch back to Jupyter Notebook if needed.
+This can be done by passing the environment variable `JUPYTER_CMD=notebook` (or any other valid `jupyter` command) at container startup, more information is available in the [documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#docker-options).

-After the change of default, and according to the Jupyter Notebook project status and its compatibility with JupyterLab, these Docker images may remove the classic Jupyter Notebook interface altogether in favor of another _classic-like_ UI built atop JupyterLab.
+According to the Jupyter Notebook project status and its compatibility with JupyterLab, these Docker images may remove the classic Jupyter Notebook interface altogether in favor of another _classic-like_ UI built atop JupyterLab.

 This change is tracked in the issue [#1217](https://github.com/jupyter/docker-stacks/issues/1217), please check its content for more information.